angelomarafelli/doop-modules/README.md

 - [gravitano](https://github.com/gravitano)
 - [All Contributors](../../contributors)

-## About Nicolas Widart
+## About Ângelo Marafelli

-Nicolas Widart is a freelance web developer specialising on the Laravel framework.
-View all my packages [on my website](https://nicolaswidart.com/projects).
+Ângelo Marafelli is a freelance web developer specialising on the Laravel framework.
+View all my packages [on my website](https://www.devremote.com.br).

 ## License